ibm-cloud-docs/speech-to-text/developer-overview.md

 -   [The synchronous HTTP interface](/docs/services/speech-to-text/http.html) provides a basic interface to transcribe audio with blocking requests.
 -   [The asynchronous HTTP interface](/docs/services/speech-to-text/async.html) provides a non-blocking interface that lets you register a callback URL to receive notifications or to poll the service for job status and results.

 The interfaces provide the same speech recognition capabilities, but you might specify the same parameter as a request header, a query parameter, or a parameter of a JSON object depending on the interface that you use.
+Also, the WebSocket and synchronous HTTP interfaces accept a maximum of 100 MB of audio data with a single request.
+The asynchronous HTTP interface accepts a maximum of 1 GB of audio data.

 -   For descriptions of all available speech recognition parameters, see the [Parameter summary](/docs/services/speech-to-text/summary.html).
 -   For descriptions of all methods and their parameters, along with examples, see the [API reference ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/apidocs/speech-to-text){: new_window}.